 - Able to work with a team and independently in a fast-paced setting

-- Minimum of 2 years of completed undergraduate experience
+- Minimum of 1 year completed undergraduate experience

 Human Trafficking Outreach, Prevention, and Education (HOPE) Internship Service Description